 In 2020, we were slated to perform as part of the St. Patrick's Day Comedy Spectacular at the Rockwell Theatre, Somerville, and as part of the International Bagpipe Festival at Harvard University, as well as various nursing homes and community centers.
 Sadly, due to Covid-19, all performances have been canceled.

 The wonderful Hannah DeRusha has been instrumental in carrying on and developing the programming for our younger students.
 Hannah is a lifelong Irish dancer, and has extensive experience performing, competing, and teaching both children and adults.
-She holds a Master's degree in early childhood education and currently teaches school in Winchester.
-This is her fifth year teaching with O'Riley Irish Dance!
+She holds a Master's degree in early childhood education.
+This is her 7th year teaching with O'Riley Irish Dance!

 Shoe Exchange Program

 To help offset the costs of buying new shoes for ever-growing young feet, we have a shoe exchange program.
 For those that wish to donate their old dancing shoes, I will hold onto them and make them available to others to "rent".
 Dancers wishing to rent them will pay a one-time very small donation and use the shoes until they grow out of them.
 The money collected is used on something fun for the dancers – live music in class, our holiday party, etc.